Political positions of John McCain: Health care

 McCain was against publicly funded health care, universal health care, or health coverage mandates.
-Instead, he favors tax credits of up to $5,000 for families to get health insurance.
+Instead, he favored tax credits of up to $5,000 for families to get health insurance.
 His plan focused on enhancing competition in the health care industry as a way to lower costs.
 To that end, McCain favored the Health Care Choice Act, which would allow citizens to purchase health insurance nationwide instead of limiting them to in-state companies, and to buy insurance through any organization or association they choose as well as through their employers or buying direct from an insurance company.
 In an October 2007 statement, McCain said: "In health care, we believe in enhancing the freedom of individuals to receive necessary and desired care.
 We do not believe in coercion and the use of state power to mandate care, coverage or costs."
 In 2001, McCain co-sponsored a patients' bill of rights with Democratic Senators John Edwards and Ted Kennedy, and the bill garnered the support of eight other Republican Senators.

 On April 29, 2008, McCain detailed his health care plan in the context of his campaign for president.
 His plan focused on open-market competition rather than government funding or control.
 At the heart of his plan are tax credits – $2,500 for individuals and $5,000 for families who do not subscribe to or do not have access to health care through their employer.
 He says the money could be used to purchase insurance and force insurance companies to be competitive with their costs in order to attract consumers.
 To help people who are denied coverage by insurance companies due to pre-existing conditions, McCain would work with states to create what he calls a "Guaranteed Access Plan".
 He did not provide details, but pointed to states such as Florida and North Carolina where such systems are in place.
 His health care plan has an estimated annual cost of $7 billion, according to McCain's health-policy experts.
 On April 30, his campaign acknowledged that the health plan he had outlined would have the effect of increasing tax payments for some workers, primarily those with high incomes and expensive health plans.

 McCain would have paid for individual tax credits primarily by eliminating the tax break currently offered to employers for providing health insurance to employees.
-On October 5, 2008, Douglas Holtz-Eakin, McCain's senior policy adviser, said the tax credits would also be funded in part from eliminating Medicare (United States) fraud and by changing Medicare and Medicaid payment policies to lower the overall cost of medical care.
+On October 5, 2008, Douglas Holtz-Eakin, McCain's senior policy adviser, said the tax credits would also be funded in part from eliminating Medicare fraud and by changing Medicare and Medicaid payment policies to lower the overall cost of medical care.

 In 2017, McCain voted in favor of proceeding with a motion to debate healthcare legislation.
 Subsequently, McCain voted against a bill to repeal the Affordable Care Act without a replacement.
 On July 28, 2017, McCain voted against the Senate bill to repeal the ACA.